sjwines/hourofai/forest/forest3.md

 In this section, you will program your drone to collect the missing data in enemy territory.

 ## {Step 2}
+- :binoculars: Look at your project in the game window!
+Your drone should move in the direction you press the arrow keys.

+---

+~hint My game doesn't work ⚠️

+---

+If your code isn't working and you can't figure out why, click
+<br/>"Replace my code"<br/>
+to replace the blocks in your workspace with new starter code.

+hint~

+## {Step 3}
 **Create Your Data Sprite**
 - :paper plane: **Step 1:** From the ``||sprites:Sprites||`` category, grab: